Accountancy (ACC) - Graduate Courses

 Principles of Auditing

 Introduces the student to auditing, attestation, and assurance services.
 Topics include: client acceptance, audit planning, client internal control systems, audit risk, materiality, audit evidence, audit sampling, audit documentation, engagement quality control, professional ethics, legal liability, and the audit, attestation or assurance report issues by the auditor.
 The sources of authoritative standards and interpretations addressed in the course include: Audit Standards issued by the Public Company Accounting Oversight Board applied to clients that are required to report to the United States Securities and Exchange Commission, Statements on Auditing Standards for all other clients, and the Code of Professional Conduct issued by the American Institute of Certified Public Accountants.
-Prerequisite: MTH 145; ACC 322, ACC 327.
+Prerequisite: STAT 145; ACC 322, ACC 327.
 Offered Fall, Spring.

 ACC 703 Cr.2